 - a) Residences rendered surplus as the result of a farm consolidation involving two or more farm holdings within the Town of Grand Valley or within 5km, where: - 1.
-Any vacant remaining lands are zoned to prohibit the construction of a new dwelling; - Lots created for surplus dwellings should be limited to the minimum size needed to accommodate the use; have a frontage of approximately 60 metres and - 3.
-Lots created for surplus dwellings shall have an area appropriate to the ability of the lot to accommodate sustainable individual onsite sewage services and individual on-site water services. - 4.
+Any vacant remaining lands are zoned to prohibit the construction of a new dwelling; - 2.
+Lots created for surplus dwellings should be limited to the minimum size needed to accommodate the use; - 3.
+Lots created for surplus dwellings shall have an area appropriate to accommodate sustainable individual on-site sewage services and individual on-site water services. - 4.
 The distance between the surplus dwelling and any livestock facilities on a separate lot complies with the Provincial MDS Formulae; - 5.
 The creation of hobby farms through the surplus dwelling severance policy shall not be permitted.
 Surplus dwelling severances may include small accessory structures, implement sheds and garages.
 Livestock structures shall not be included in surplus dwelling severances, and should be kept with a larger farm parcel if MDS can be satisfied.
-Where a building that is capable of housing livestock does not meet the MDS requirements to remain with the farm lands, such building shall not be included in the surplus dwelling severance and shall be demolished as a condition of provisional consent or should be denied; - 6.
-Proposals to accommodate the severance of a residence rendered surplus to a farm operation involving land that is outside of the Municipality corporate limits of the Town of Grand Valley and greater than 5km from the farm to which it is to be consolidated with will only be considered by an amendment to the Official Plan and Zoning By-law.not be permitted. - b) New lots may be permitted for new or existing agriculture-related ally related commercial or industrial uses that are small scale and directly related to the farm operation and are required to be in close proximity to the farm operation, provided that the size of the lot is kept to the minimum
+Where a building that is capable of housing livestock does not meet the MDS requirements to remain with the farm lands, such building shall not be included in the surplus dwelling severance and shall be demolished as a condition of provisional consent or should be denied;

-- required to site the proposed use, and appropriate services and accessory uses; - c) Agricultural Uses, where the minimum lot size of both the severed and retained lot is generally 40 ha (100 acres) in size. - d) Lot adjustments in prime agricultural areas may be permitted for legal or technical reasons. - e) New residential lots within the Prime Agricultural Designation, including lots containing Additional Residential Units, will not be permitted, except for the purposes of a surplus farm severance in accordance with policy 6.1.5(a). - f) New lot creation is subject to the servicing policies of Section 7. - g) Agricultural lands will be zoned in an appropriate category in the implementing Zoning By-law.
+- 6. Proposals to accommodate the severance of a residence rendered surplus to a farm operation involving land that is outside of the corporate limits of the Town of Grand Valley and greater than 5km from the farm to which it is to be consolidated with will not be permitted. - b) New lots may be permitted for new or existing agriculture-related commercial or industrial uses that are small scale and directly related to the farm operation and are required to be in close proximity to the farm operation, provided that the size of the lot is kept to the minimum required to site the proposed use, and appropriate services and accessory uses; - c) Agricultural Uses, where the minimum lot size of both the severed and retained lot is generally 40 ha (100 acres) in size. - d) Lot adjustments in prime agricultural areas may be permitted for legal or technical reasons. - e) New residential lots within the Prime Agricultural Designation, including lots containing Additional Residential Units, will not be permitted, except for the purposes of a surplus farm severance in accordance with policy 6.1.5(a). - f) New lot creation is subject to the servicing policies of Section 7. - g) Agricultural lands will be zoned in an appropriate category in the implementing Zoning By-law.